 The Office of Human Resources offers general career counseling to employees on a one-on-one basis.
 Several Human Resources staff members have been trained to offer this enhanced value-added service.
 In addition, we have placed a Career Guide on our website as a self-service career reference.
-After consulting the career guide, if you are interested in receiving career counseling, you may contact the River Campus office, 273-4320 or the Medical Center office, 275-2513.

 “Safe Space” is a training initiative intended to create a safer and freer environment for all members of the University community regardless of sexual orientation or gender identity or expression.
 The goal of the program is to provide training to faculty, staff, and students that will qualify them to display a small “Safe Space” sign in their workspaces.
 The signs will identify trained allies who are available to answer questions or engage in discussions about LGBT issues.
 Click here for more information.

 The Office of Human Resources–Multicultural Affairs and Inclusion has collaborated since September 2007 with the Rochester City School District to offer the Healthcare and Technology Youth Apprenticeship Program (HTYAP).
 This two-year apprenticeship program provides work experiences for underrepresented junior and senior high school students interested in medicine, healthcare, and associated technological professions.
 Student apprentices rotate through several departments at the Medical Center during their first year and a half in the program.
 The goal is for each student to be placed in a position in one department at the beginning of the second semester of his or her senior year.
 Students receive stipends provided by the Office of Human Resources–Multicultural Affairs and Inclusion for the entire two-year program.
 Click here for more information.
-Click here to access a 5 minute video about the program.